3 Virginia hospital workers charged with murder in death of Irvo Otieno

 "His mother was basically crying out for help for her son in a mental health situation.
 Instead, he was thrust into the criminal justice system, and aggressively treated and treated poorly at the jail," he said.

-The Henrico Fraternal Order of Police Lodge 4, the local police union, issued a statement on Facebook saying they "stand behind" the deputies.
+The Henrico Fraternal Order of Police Lodge 4, the local law enforcement officers union, issued a statement on Facebook saying they "stand behind" the deputies.

 "Policing in America today is difficult, made even more so by the possibility of being criminally charged while performing their duty," the group said.
 "The death of Mr. Otierno was tragic, and we express our condolences to his family.
 We also stand behind the seven accused deputies now charged with murder by the Dinwiddie County Commonwealth's Attorney Ann Baskervill."